JeeWeetje/iot-workshop/Azure.md

 *Note: in this workshop we will not dive too deep into Stream Analytics.
 See for [more information](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-real-time-event-processing-reference-architecture/).*

 1. Log into the [Azure portal](https://portal.azure.com/).
 You will be asked to provide Azure credentials if needed
 2. On the left, select `Resource groups`.
-A List of resource groups is shown
+A list of resource groups is shown

     ![alt tag](img/azure-resource-groups.png)